glensouza/coronasda-links/.github/README.md

 Open `http://localhost:8000` in your browser after starting the server.

+## ✅ Link checks (CI)

+This repository uses the lychee link checker in CI to validate links in `index.html`.
+See `.github/lychee.md` for details on the configuration, how to add excludes, and how to run lychee locally.

 ## 🚀 Deployment

 Commit and push changes - GitHub Pages will automatically update as this site is configured for GitHub Pages.